dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

       }
     }

-<p class="nonono">Don't do this!</p>

 <div class="notes">
-  What this code tries to do:
-    * Homepage is in French only
-    * The first time a user visits, redirect to their language's translation
-    * Set a cookie to remember that they've been detected, so they can go to homepage to get French again.

-  This code is what we call a "worst practice".
-Performance: It redirects the user AFTER rendering much of page, super slow.

-  But also:
-  * If user is detected as English, but then chooses French… one week later, redirected to English again!
+  This code tries to check if the user has been here before, and if not sends the user to their language's landing page.

+  It has a lot of problems!
   * If you have cookies blocked/disabled, you just redirect forever!
+  * When cookie expires, we try to redirect user even if they've been here before.
+  * What we care about now: performance!
 </div>

 --end--